Andrew Shilling

 Andrew Shilling (c.
-1566 – 1 January 1621), was a naval commander in the fleet of the English East India Company (EIC).
+1566 – 1 January 1621) was an English naval officer.

 Biography

 Early life

 Shilling was born in Cley next the Sea, Norfolk and christened on 30 July 1566, the son of Henry Shilling whose occupation is unknown and Elie Michelson, sister of William Michelson (d.
 1587), a sea captain based in Ratcliff, Stepney, Middlesex, late of Aldeburgh, Suffolk.
 Andrew Shilling was named after his grandfather Andrew Michelson (d.
 1565), a ship-owner of Cley next the sea.

 Career

 Originally a petty officer in the Royal Navy, from this position he gradually raised himself to the higher ranks of the service, and on 30 May 1603 he became for life one of the six chief masters of the navy.
-In 1617 he obtained leave from the admiralty to take part in the fifth joint-stock voyage undertaken by the East India Company, and he sailed from Gravesend on 4 February as master of the Anne Royal, one of a squadron of five, under the command of Martin Pring.
+In 1617 he obtained leave from the admiralty to take part in the fifth joint-stock voyage undertaken by the East India Company, and he sailed from Gravesend on 4 February as master of the Anne Royal, one of a squadron of five East India Company's Marine warships under the command of Martin Pring.
 On 6 February Maurice Abbot, Deputy-governor of the EIC mustered the men, paid their wages and the fleet left the Downs on 5 March.
 They arrived at Saldanha Bay (now Table Bay) on 21 June.
 On the voyage the fleet captured a Portuguese vessel from Mozambique, the Don Pedro de Almeyda, laden with a cargo of 50 quintals of elephants' teeth.
 The ships arrived at Surat in September 1617 whereupon on the orders of Sir Thomas Roe, English ambassador to the Mughal Emperor Jahangir, Shilling departed Swally for the Red Sea.
 He arrived off Mocha on 13 April 1618 and was successful in obtaining a firman from the local ruler for the English to trade there and at Aden.
 He was subsequently placed in command of the Angel, a vessel formerly belonging to the Dutch East India Company, and in it he conveyed home Sir Thomas Roe.
 He arrived in England in the autumn of 1618.
 The EIC immediately obtained leave from the Duke of Buckingham to employ him on another voyage.
 On 25 March 1620 Shilling sailed from Tilbury on board the London as chief commander of a squadron of four vessels.